Some affiliate links are provided below. Learn more.

 Anyway, after realising black frames weren’t for me, I spent the next week looking at the wall trying to figure out what to do instead.

-Anyway, at some point something got me thinking about those vintage poster scroll frames you might have seen in a school classroom years ago.
+Eventually, something got me thinking about those vintage poster scroll frames you might have seen in a school classroom years ago.
 I don’t even remember what made me think of them, but I had a feeling that the frames might go well with the botanical prints, so I decided to see if I could make some.

-They were fairly straightforward to make, so I’d like to show you how I did it, in case you’d like to make your own.
+They were fairly straightforward to make, so I’d like to show you how I did it, in case you’d like to make your own :)!

 The supplies list below is for one frame.
 It assumes your print is A3 size.
 Please see the additional notes if your print is a different size or if you’d like to make more than one frame.